 What exactly is Crowdfunding?

 In layman language, crowdfunding is a concept where a lot of people commit money to a venture or a project to raise a target amount of money in a stipulated time frame. i.e. rather than relying on one person to fund the project we get a lot of people (crowd) come together to fund the idea/project.

 The concept is simple.
-For ex, you need 3,00,000 INR to start a venture or Startup.
+For example, you need 3,00,000 INR to start a venture or Startup.
 You have few people who are willing to fund you with money ranging from 3,000 to 10,000 INR.
-You go and ask all of them to fund your project rather than ask a single person to fund the project.
+You go and ask all of them to fund your project and not ask a single person to fund the project.

 Now if you had to ask a single person for 3,00,000 INR It might take some time and a lot of convincing.
 Also, the risk comes completely on a single person.

 This is where crowdfunding works.
 Firstly, the risk gets divided among a lot of people.

 Secondly, you have a lot of people backing your project.
 Thereby, giving you an option to get the first promotion done by a lot of stakeholders.

 Is Crowdfunding Legal in India? yes, It is.